itrnka/ha-elasticsearch-middleware/README.md

 # Elasticsearch for *ha* framework

 Provides access to official [Elasticsearch PHP API](https://github.com/elastic/elasticsearch-php) as a middleware implementation for *ha* framework.
+Automatically creates a client based on the configuration when it starts the application.

 ## Installation